NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Slab: Under Slab Insulation Width**

 Width from slab edge inward of horizontal under-slab insulation.
 Enter 999 to specify that the under slab insulation spans the entire slab.
 Applies to slab-on-grade foundations and basement/crawlspace floors.
+If not provided, defaults to zero.

 - **Name:** ``slab_under_insulation_width``
 - **Type:** ``Double``